Frequently Asked Questions

 What is the school's homework policy?

-- The Academy have introduced Show My Homework which is an online system designed to make homework easier for students, staff and parents.
+- The secondary phase has introduced Show My Homework which is an online system designed to make homework easier for students, staff and parents.
 Homework can be a daunting issue for us all.
 Teachers need to be aware of homework set by other teachers, so students don't get overloaded.
 Students need to be clear of their homework requirements and deadlines and parents should be involved in the homework process so they have some idea about what their children are expected to do.
 Show My Homework helps with this by storing homework in a simple calendar which can be viewed from the Aylesbury Vale Academy Show My Homework page linked to here.
 Please click here to access SMWH.

-- Years 7 and 8 - 45 minutes to 1hour 30 minutes per day.
+- Years 7 and 8 - 45 minutes to 1 hour 30 minutes per day.
 Students will have set weekly homework for English, Maths, Science and Design & Technology.
 Other subjects will set homework weekly or fortnightly on different days so as not clash with the above subjects.

 - Year 9 - 1 to 2 hours per day.
 Students will have set weekly homework for English, Maths, Science and Design & Technology.
 Other subjects will set homework weekly or fortnightly on different days so as not clash with the above subjects.